How to Choose a Trolling Motor That Will Change Your Boating Life

 The most common fishing boats for trolling in open waters like a bay, large lake or ocean include console fishing boats like the Yamaha 190 FSH, pontoon boats like the SunCatcher V22RF and deck boats like the Bayliner Element XR7.

-These and similar boats are all great options for troll fishing because they offer ample deck space for multiple fishermen and have minimal obstructions that can snag or tangle a line once it's in the water.
+These and similar boats are all great options for troll fishing because they offer ample deck space for multiple fishermen and have minimal obstructions that can snag or tangle a line once it's in fresh or saltwater.
 But you don't need a boat nearly so large as one of these for effective trolling.

 For river fishing or for fishing in lakes, ponds, bays or harbors where you'll be staying relatively close to shore, a much smaller simpler vessel will suit you fine.